habruening/rfid-audio/README.md

 As the GPIO pins are general purpose, there are many options how to connect the RF522 card.

-This project uses the following configuration from [https://tutorials-raspberrypi.de/raspberry-pi-rfid-rc522-tueroeffner-nfc/](Tutorials for Raspberry Pi).
+This project uses the following configuration from (Tutorials for Raspberry Pi)[https://tutorials-raspberrypi.de/raspberry-pi-rfid-rc522-tueroeffner-nfc].

 SDA <->	Pin 24 / GPIO8 (CE0)